Super cheap Bluetooth earbuds for basshead sportspeople.

 The bass is massively overpowering, so it overshadows the mids and highs.

 Therefore, if you’re a bass lover, you’ll like the Senso headphones a lot.
-You’ll get plenty of deep bass from any song you play.
+You’ll get plenty of power from any song.

 But, from an audiophile’s perspective, it isn’t detailed but “boomy.”
 Lots of “oomph” with little else.